Why teams are looking beyond Loom in 2026

 We also factored in:

-• Industry trends and where the market is heading - the AI video generation market hit $4.8 billion in 2026, with 42% Fortune 500 adoption
+- Industry trends and where the market is heading - particularly the shift toward AI-powered video creation

 The bottom line

-If you need videos that look professional, carry your brand, and actually convert - ngram gives you AI-powered generation and editing without the production timelines.
-Upload what you have, tell it what you need, and get a polished video in minutes.
-For teams producing customer-facing content, it's the strongest AI video maker alternative on this list.
+If you need videos that go beyond screen recordings - videos that look professional, carry your brand, and actually convert - ngram gives you AI-powered generation and editing without production timelines or specialized editing skills.
+Start from what you already have and get a polished first cut in minutes.

-Every tool here solves a different slice of the video problem.
-Descript for transcript-based editing, Vidyard for sales analytics, Tella for beautiful recordings, ScreenPal for budget simplicity, Camtasia for desktop editing power, VEED for browser-based speed, and Synthesia for AI avatars.
-The right choice depends on what matters most to your workflow.
+Every tool on this list solves a different slice of the video problem.
+Descript for transcript editing, Vidyard for sales analytics, Tella for beautiful recordings, Cap for open-source freedom, ScreenPal for budget reliability, Camtasia for professional editing power, and VEED for browser-based convenience.

 Start creating professional videos today